Happy Thanksgiving!!! I’m sharing my “Healthy” Lemon Cake recipe once again…

 I don’t know why in the world I am talking about chocolate when the title of this post is “Easy Lemon Cake – My Lemon Flaxseed Cake Recipe.”
 I think I fell and bumped my head and ended up in chocolate heaven.
 Anyway, check out my recipe below.

-I created the recipe and had my son write down the recipe as I went along.
+I created the recipe over a year ago and had my son write down the recipe as I went along.
 It was one of those times when I said to myself, “Let me try a little something new and see how it would turn out.”
 Well, it turned out really really good.
 I ate more than I should, but didn’t feel guilty as I would if I ate chocolate cake.
 This was what I called a healthy cake…if there is such a thing…ha ha.

 Easy Lemon Cake – Ingredients:

 6 Tablespoon flaxseed meal (available at most grocery stores in the organic health section or you can purchase it online at Amazon.com)

 1 1/2 tsp. baking powder

 1/2 tsp. salt (sea salt)

 1 tsp. almond essence